Heatwave in Europe: over 100 million people face temperatures above 35°C, dozens of deaths already reported

 Another child dies in France

-A three-year-old child was found dead in a car in the Paris area, a police source said.
-This is the third child to die in similar circumstances during the extreme weather this week.
+A three-year-old child was found dead in a car in the Paris region, a police source said.
+This is the third child to die under similar circumstances during the extreme weather this week.

 Parents found the boy in "a car near their home," the source said.
 Civil defense reported that the death occurred in a Paris suburb.